 7. Interdisciplinary team

 Our research team brings together a diverse range of expertise in epidemiology, health program evaluation and health services research in quantitative, qualitative and mixed-method approaches.
-This expertise is underpinned by practical professional backgrounds in epidemiology, nursing, physiotherapy, health psychology, and multi-sectoral education and training.
+This expertise is underpinned by practical professional backgrounds in nursing, physiotherapy, health psychology, and multi-sectoral education and training.

 8. A realist perspective